STATUTES OF THE EUROPEAN SOCIETY OF CONTRACEPTION AND REPRODUCTIVE HEALTH

 1. The ordinary General Assembly is composed of all the ordinary and honorary members of the Society.
 The ordinary General Assembly will take place every two years, usually during the ESC Biennial Congress.

-3. At least two months before the date fixed for the General Assembly the Secretary-General shall send an invitation to the members of the Society by letter, fax or other means.
+3. At least two months before the date fixed for the General Assembly the Secretary-General shall send an invitation to the members of the Society by letter, fax or other written means.
 All items that members wish to put on the agenda will be sent to the Secretary-General no less than one month prior to the date of the General Assembly.
 The final agenda will be sent out two weeks before the General Assembly.

-5. The President assisted by the members of the Executive Committee will preside over the General Assembly and give an account of the state of affairs of the Society.
+4. The President assisted by the members of the Executive Committee will preside over the General Assembly and give an account of the state of affairs of the Society.

-6. The Treasurer will report on the management of the funds and submit a written statement of accounts for the approval of the Assembly.
+5. The Treasurer will report on the management of the funds and submit a written statement of accounts for the approval of the Assembly.

 8. Only items appearing on the agenda or added at the initiative of the President are to be discussed during the General Assembly.

-3. The Rules are established by the Executive Committee which then submits them to the Board of Directors for discussion and approval prior to presentation at the General Assembly.
-The Rules are intended to settle various issues not foreseen by the Statutes, notably those relating to the internal functions of the Society.
+The Rules of Procedure are established by the Executive Committee which then submits them to the Board of Directors for discussion and approval prior to presentation at the General Assembly.

 The dissolution of the Society can be pronounced by not less than three quarters of the members present at either an ordinary or extraordinary General Assembly to conform with the Law of 1st July 1901 and the decree of 16th August 1901 (French Law).